-- Significant engagement between UHI and Boeing that resulted in a revised offering being received from Boeing in November 2022 that was subsequently approved in principle by the MGD Board. - Workshop held with both the Scottish and UK Governments regarding the revised offer and the emerging project vision. - In late 2022 a consultant was appointed to develop the project FBC for February 2023.
+- Significant engagement between UHI and Boeing that resulted in a revised offering being received from Boeing in November 2022 that was subsequently approved in principle by the MGD Board. - Workshop held with both the Scottish and UK Governments regarding the revised offer and the emerging project vision. - In late 2022, with clarity on the Boeing offer and a revised vision for the project, a consultant was appointed to develop the project FBC for February 2023.

-Milestone Due Date

-Project presentation to UHI Chair of Court February 2023

-Submission of draft FBC to MAATIC Project Board February 202

-FBC to be submitted by MGD Board February

-FBC to undergo Government review Q1 23/24

-MAATIC project to enter delivery Q2 2
+Milestone Due Date Project presentation to UHI Chair of Court February 2023 Submission of draft FBC to MAATIC Project Board February 2023 FBC to be submitted by MGD Board February 2023 FBC to undergo Government review Q1 23/24 MAATIC project to enter delivery Q2 23/24